abhayPS11/my-data/content/learning-paths/servers-and-cloud-computing/circle-ci-aws/circleci-runner-installation.md

 Oct 17 06:19:13 ip-172-31-34-224 circleci-runner[2226]: 06:19:13 c34c1 22.479ms claim app.loop_name=claim:  mode=agent result>
 Oct 17 06:19:13 ip-172-31-34-224 circleci-runner[2226]: 06:19:13 c34c1 22.514ms worker loop: claim:  app.backoff_ms=5000 app.>
 ```

+This confirms that the CircleCI Runner is actively connected to your CircleCI account and ready to accept jobs.

 Also, you can verify it from the dashboard:

 ![Self-Hosted Runners alt-text#center](images/runner.png "Figure 1: Self-Hosted Runners ")